 Product Managers need to know which customer needs their product solve.
 These unserved needs for a target customer are the market.
 They can target those needs but not change or control them.
-This is the problem space.
+This falls under the problem space.

 On this section

 Problem Space vs. Solution Space

 The problem space is where the needs of your target customer live.
 These can be anything from pain points, desires, or jobs-to-be-done.
 They define markets segments.

 The solution space is any specific implementation to build a product.
 They can be any product or representation of a product, built for customer use.